-Should the document review process identify any issues or items within the documents that are either redundant or in need of updating, it is the responsibility of the Environmental Site Representative to prepare the revised documents.
+Should the document review process identify any issues or items within the documents that are either redundant or in need of updating, it is the responsibility of the Environmental Manager or Environmental Officers to prepare the revised documents.

 The revised document will then be issued to the Project Manager and the Environmental Representative for certification of the changes.
-The Environmental Representative can approve minor changes to the CEMP including subplans.
+The Environmental Representative can approve minor changes to the CEMP.
 Minor changes would typically include those that: